• Skip to primary navigation

 While it’s important to describe the health benefits of a whole-food vegan plant-based diet, people are naturally curious about how the food tastes.
 They’ll be wondering whether plant-based recipes will be hard to make or if they’ll be tasty.
 After all, if it’s not delicious, it’ll be hard to get anyone to stick with it.

-Let people know how pleasantly surprised you were that fresh, healthy, vegan, plant-based food could be so satisfying.
+Tell people how pleasantly surprised you were that fresh, healthy, vegan, plant-based food could be so satisfying.
 If you describe a delicious cashew mac and cheese, a tasty veggie lasagna, or a burrito loaded with crisp veggies, they’ll start imagining how that dish might be enjoyable.

-Better yet, compile a list of your favorite plant-based recipes to share, easy ones preferably, and include some beautiful food photos.
+Better yet, compile a list of your favorite plant-based recipes to share, preferably easy ones, and include some beautiful food photos.
 There’s nothing like the sight of food, and we really do eat with our eyes first.

 9. Share Books